States

 is a subset of the given parentStateValue

-; that is, if it "matches" the state value.
+.
+The method determines if the parent state value “matches” the state value.
 For example, assuming the current state.value

 is { red: 'stop' }